rajive/doma-skel/res/cfg/README.md

 Configuration files specific to a service's operation.

-For example, these could be configuration files for Connext DDS Routing Service, Persistenec Service, Recording Service, Replay Service etc.
+For example, these could be configuration files for Connext DDS Routing Service, Persistence Service, Recording Service, Replay Service etc.

 Or, these could be configuration files for user-defined services.